JiscMonitor/allapc/README.md

 Returns a 204 if all records can be successfully deleted (and are), or a 404 if any of the records do not exist

-*Note: similar comments as appear in **Add a list of records** apply here with regard to having an operation which either clearly completes or clearly fails, rather than som in-between state*
+*Note: similar comments as appear in "Add a list of records" apply here with regard to having an operation which either clearly completes or clearly fails, rather than some in-between state*

 ## Analytics API